Han Kik Ko: Aftermath

-The British government of Sir Stamford Raffles, who had succeeded Daendels as Governor-General, took this opportunity to repurchase the district from the Majoor-Regent's heirs.
+The British government of Sir Stamford Raffles, who had succeeded Daendels as Governor-General, repurchased the district from the Majoor-Regent's heirs.
 In return, three of the latter's sons were given a lifelong usufruct of the district.

 The family connection with both Pasuruan and Probolinggo was maintained.
 Four of the Majoor-Regent's sons were active in the sugar industry in Pasuruan, and left descendants who maintained their prominence in the region.
 Han Tjan Gwan, second son of the Majoor-Regent, moved back to Probolinggo and was appointed its Kapitein der Chinezen from 1847 until 1860.

 Descendants of the Majoor's Javanese uncle, Ngabehi Soero Pernollo, also maintained government positions in Probolinggo.
 The latter's grandson, Raden Soetik (from 1816 until 1818), and great-grandson, Raden Karaman (in 1856), were both appointed Regents of Probolinggo in succession to their Chinese cousin.